Alfred Adler: Career

 Adler began his medical career as an ophthalmologist, but he soon switched to general practice, and established his surgery in a less affluent part of Vienna across from the Prater, a combination of amusement park and circus.
 His clients included circus people, and it has been suggested that the unusual strengths and weaknesses of the performers led to his insights into "organ inferiorities" and compensation.

-In his early career, Adler wrote an article in defence of Freud's theory after reading one of Freud's most well known works, The Interpretation of Dreams.
-In 1902, because of his supportive article, Adler received an invitation from Sigmund Freud to join an informal discussion group that included Rudolf Reitler and Wilhelm Stekel.
+In his early career, Adler wrote an article in defense of Sigmund Freud's theory after reading one of his most well known works, The Interpretation of Dreams.
+In 1902, because of his supportive article, Adler received an invitation from Freud to join a small, informal discussion group that included Max Kahane, Rudolf Reitler, and Wilhelm Stekel.
 The group, the "Wednesday Society" (Mittwochsgesellschaft), met regularly on Wednesday evenings at Freud's home and was the beginning of the psychoanalytic movement, expanding over time to include many more members.
-Each week a member would present a paper and after a short break of coffee and cakes, the group would discuss it.
-The main members were Otto Rank, Max Eitingon, Wilhelm Stekel, Karl Abraham, Hanns Sachs, Fritz Wittels, Max Graf, and Sandor Ferenczi.
+By 1906, membership stood at 17.
+Each week, a member would present a paper and after a short break of coffee, cakes, and cigars the group would discuss it.
+The main members were Fritz Wittels, Otto Rank, Max Eitingon, Karl Abraham, Hanns Sachs, Ernest Jones, Max Graf, and Sandor Ferenczi.
 In 1908, Adler presented his paper, "The aggressive instinct in life and in neurosis", at a time when Freud believed that early sexual development was the primary determinant of the making of character, with which Adler took issue.
 Adler proposed that the sexual and aggressive drives were "two originally separate instincts which merge later on".
 Freud at the time disagreed with this idea.

 When Freud in 1920 proposed his dual instinct theory of libido and aggressive drives in Beyond the Pleasure Principle, without citing Adler, he was reproached that Adler had proposed the aggressive drive in his 1908 paper (Eissler, 1971).
 Freud later commented in a 1923 footnote he added to the Little Hans case that, "I have myself been obliged to assert the existence of an aggressive instinct" (1909, p.
 140, 2), while pointing out that his conception of an aggressive drive differs from that of Adler.
 A long-serving member of the group, he made many more beyond this 1908 pivotal contribution to the group, and Adler became president of the Vienna Psychoanalytic Society eight years later (1910).
 He remained a member of the Society until 1911, when he and a group of his supporters formally disengaged from Freud's circle, the first of the great dissenters from orthodox psychoanalysis (preceding Carl Jung's split in 1914).